mlabs-haskell/lambda-buffers/docs/plutarch.md

 import Plutarch.Api.V2 ()
 ```

-1. [LambdaBuffers.Plutus.V1.Plutarch]() is a module generated from [Plutus.V1](../libs/lbf-plutus/Plutus/V1.lbf) LambdaBuffers schema and provided by the [lbf-plutus-plutarch](../libs/lbf-plutus) runtime library.
+1. LambdaBuffers.Plutus.V1.Plutarch is a module generated from [Plutus.V1](../libs/lbf-plutus/Plutus/V1.lbf) LambdaBuffers schema and provided by the [lbf-plutus-plutarch](../libs/lbf-plutus) runtime library.
-2. [LambdaBuffers.Plutus.V2.Plutarch]() is a module generated from [Plutus.V2](../libs/lbf-plutus/Plutus/V2.lbf) LambdaBuffers schema and provided by the [lbf-plutus-plutarch](../libs/lbf-plutus) runtime library.
+2. LambdaBuffers.Plutus.V2.Plutarch is a module generated from [Plutus.V2](../libs/lbf-plutus/Plutus/V2.lbf) LambdaBuffers schema and provided by the [lbf-plutus-plutarch](../libs/lbf-plutus) runtime library.
-3. [LambdaBuffers.Prelude.Plutarch]() is a module generated from [Prelude](../libs/lbf-prelude/Prelude.lbf) LambdaBuffers schema and provided by the [lbf-prelude-plutarch](../libs/lbf-prelude) runtime library.
+3. LambdaBuffers.Prelude.Plutarch is a module generated from [Prelude](../libs/lbf-prelude/Prelude.lbf) LambdaBuffers schema and provided by the [lbf-prelude-plutarch](../libs/lbf-prelude) runtime library.
-3. [LambdaBuffers.Runtime.Plutarch]() is a module provided by the [lbr-plutarch](../runtimes/haskell/lbr-plutarch) runtime library.
+4. LambdaBuffers.Runtime.Plutarch is a module provided by the [lbr-plutarch](../runtimes/haskell/lbr-plutarch) runtime library.

 > Generated Plutarch module for a LambdaBuffers schema `Foo/Bar.lbf` (ie. `Foo.Bar`) is stored at `Foo/Bar/Plutarch.hs`

 ## Restrictions

-Plutarch backend doesn't support recursive type definitions unfortunatelly (see #131).
+Plutarch backend doesn't support recursive type definitions unfortunately (see #131).

 The following will not work: